- Premises Based

 Dream Doors was established in 1999, opening its first showroom in 2001.
 The company now has a network of franchise showrooms that stretches from the west country into Scotland.

-As a mature brand, some resale opportunities arise, but with over 80 showrooms now open, over half of the UK is already covered.
+As a mature brand, some resale opportunities arise, but with 100 showrooms now open, over half of the UK is already covered.

 Franchise territories are determined through a mix of geography (postcodes) and demographics (homeowners aged 45+).

-The induction course is 13 weeks long, including 10 days at its training centre in Hampshire, and covers all aspects of the business, from marketing and sales through to product terminology and project management.
+The induction programme is 13 weeks long, including 10 days at Neighbourly’s state-of-the-art training centre in Northamptonshire, and covers all aspects of the business, from marketing and sales through to product terminology and project management.
 There are no practical skills required, but training is given in kitchen surveying and measuring.

 Franchisees and their staff attend regular business coaching courses.
 Field support is ongoing throughout the franchise, beginning with a weekly visit.
 There is no charge for the business coaching or support.